 Strategy 2.1 Review and revise the applicable Downtown district development standards as necessary to implement the vision of the community for quality development.
 Strategy 2.2 Use the Downtown Design Guidelines to review future projects.
-Projects in the Downtown area should meet these guidelines to ensure community compatibility.
-Strategy 2.3 Explore ways to encourage public and private partnerships to support the planned development of Downtown.
-Undertake program to work with local business associations and civic groups.
-Explore the creation of an Economic Development Committee composed of public/private leadership.
+Projects in the Downtown area should meet these guidelines to ensure compatibility with community goals.
+Strategy 2.3 Explore ways to encourage public and private partnerships to support to development of Downtown.
+Undertake program to work with local bus associations and civic groups.
+Explore the creation of an Economic Development of public/private leadership.

-Objective 3 | Create a new Unified Development Ordinance to encourage development that matches the goals of the Future Land Use Map.
+Objective 3 | Create a new Unified Development Ordinance (UDO) to encourage development that matches the goals of the Future Land Use Map.

-Strategy 3.1 Reflect the desire of the community to concentrate growth in designated activity centers (Downtown, Beltway Centers, Neighborhood Centers) by permitting non- residential uses in these areas.
+Strategy 3.1 Reflect the desire of the community to concentrate growth in designated activity centers (Downtown, Beltway Centers, Neighborhood Centers) by permitting non-residential uses in these areas.
 Develop appropriate permitted densities.
-Strategy 3.2 Update the Unified Development Ordinance (UDO) to provide flexibility in building placement, required yards, lot coverage, and building height in designated activity centers.
-Outside these areas, standards should generally promote neighborhood-style and rural-style development patterns.
+Strategy 3.2 Update the UDO to provide flexibility in building placement, required yards, lot coverage, and building height in designated activity centers.
+Outside these areas, standards should generally promote neighborhood- and rural-style development patterns.